 Girlhood around the world: A series about the lives of teenage girls (The Washington Post)

-From disposable cameras to digital platforms: I conceived, edited and produced this project, where I sent disposable cameras to women in 20 countries to create an intimate portrait of motherhood, beyond headlines.
+I conceived, edited and produced this project, where I sent disposable cameras to women in 20 countries to create an intimate portrait of motherhood around the world, published across CNN digital and social platforms.

 This piece was a Webby Honoree

-This project won an EPPY award for best social media/crowdsourcing.
-I put flyers up around New York City and other parts of the United States asking people to leave a voicemail.
-These voicemails were then edited and uploaded onto a CNN Love Story Twitter account, aired on TV and featured online and on CNN’s social platforms.
+This project won an EPPY award.
+I put flyers up around the United States asking people to leave a voicemail and tell us their love story.
+The stories aired on TV, social media, and digital platforms.

 Not my Mother's World: How the world of women in the workplace has changed - The Washington Post

-I conceived, commissioned, and edited this digital and video series -- featuring interviews with women including Obama White House adviser Valerie Jarrett, DC police chief Cathy Lanier, a startup CEO and a congresswoman about how the opportunities within the workplace have changed for women across generations.
+I conceived, commissioned, and edited this interview series about women and work.
+Interviewees included Obama White House adviser Valerie Jarrett, DC police chief Cathy Lanier, a Congresswoman and more.

 This Year I Learned - The Washington Post